nexmo-community/CS-churn/post.md

      model_columns = joblib.load('model/model_columns.pkl')
      app.run()
 ```
 Here we use `joblib` to load our model and the columns that we used for training.
-In the `predict()` function, we'll geneate a random user, create a new DataFrame from the returned data, using the saved coloumns names, to create the dataFrame
+In the `predict()` function, we'll generate a random user, create a new DataFrame from the returned data, using the saved columns names, to create the dataFrame.
 ```Python
 def predict():
     random_user_data = generate_data()